pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

 This first version of the allocation removal optimizer is going to be extremely optimistic.
 It simply assumes that *all* the allocations in the program can be optimized away.
-That is obviously not realistic in practice.
+That is not realistic in practice.
 We will have to refine this approach later, but it's a good way to start.
 That means whenever the optimizer sees an ``alloc`` operation, it removes it and creates a ``VirtualObject`` object which stores the information that is known during